sirixdb/sirix/README.md

 The GUI provides interactive visualizations of the differences between either 2 or more versions of a resource in Sirix.
 Please have a look into my master-thesis for screenshots.

-Some examples of the Java-API and the Brackit binding to use XQuery/XQuery Facility Update (with temporal extensions) are explained in the wiki.
+Some examples of the Java-API and the Brackit binding to use XQuery and the XQuery Update Facility (with temporal extensions) are explained in the wiki.
 Stay tuned for a maven bundle with examples and more elaborate examples.

 Sirix will be nothing without interested developers (contributors).
 Any kind of contribution is highly welcome.
 Once a few (regular) contributors are found, we will create an organization for Sirix on github.